tkellogg/tkellogg.github.com/_posts/2012-05-03-open-source-meetup-group.markdown

 <div id="chart2"><!-- second chart goes here --></div>

-The experienced don't mind getting their hands dirty
+The experienced also don't mind digging into code
 ---------------------------------------------

 The next biggest reason to contribute was that, when something isn't working, they crack open the code to